 It usually takes several laser treatments per week, for several weeks to fully resolve chronic insomnia.

 As evening comes, the day transitions from Yang to Yin; you too should adjust your behavior to improve your sleep and prevent insomnia.
 Try these helpful home remedy tips to assist your laser acupuncture insomnia treatment:

-- Quite the Mind: try breathing exercises, meditation, and other forms of relaxation to help your insomnia.
+- Quiet the Mind: breathing exercises, meditation, and other forms of relaxation help your insomnia.